Qendresa-Potoku/Machine_Learning_Gr13/README.md

 ![Traffic Delay by Hour](outputs/visualizations/delay_vs_hour.png) *Shows the impact of time on traffic delay, highlighting the morning and evening rush hours.*

+**Analysis Conclusion:**
+The chart confirms that the time of day plays a massive role in traffic delays, which heavily justifies using features like `hour` and `is_rush_hour`.
+We can clearly see "negative" delays at night (meaning empty roads where cars move faster than expected), a sharp jump during the morning rush, and a surprising peak around lunchtime (13:00).
+Paradoxically, delays seem to drop during the evening rush (16:00-18:00), which is unexpected and might point to a quirk in how the data was collected or a specific local anomaly.

 ### Delay vs Distance
 ![Delay vs Distance](outputs/visualizations/delay_vs_distance.png)
 *Correlation between distance and delay.*

+**Analysis Conclusion:**
+This plot helps us check if longer trips automatically mean longer delays.
+It appears that distance alone isn't the only factor—traffic congestion impacts both short and long trips, suggesting that *where* you are driving matters just as much as *how far* you are going.

 ### Top Routes by Delay
 ![Top Routes by Delay](outputs/visualizations/top_routes_delay.png) *Routes with the highest average delays.*

+**Analysis Conclusion:**
+As expected, the route from **Gërmia Park to Prishtina Center** is the most congested, with an average delay of about 1.6 minutes.
+Other major central routes like **Grand Prishtina Mall → Ulpiana** also show up near the top.
+However, the difference between the worst route and the others isn't huge, suggesting that while specific hotspots exist, delays are fairly distributed across the city's main arteries.

 ### Delay: Weekend vs Weekday
 ![Weekend vs Weekday](outputs/visualizations/delay_weekend_vs_weekday.png)
 *Comparison of traffic delays between weekends and weekdays.*

+**Analysis Conclusion:**
+This comparison clearly shows why the `is_weekend` feature is so important.
+Weekdays are much more chaotic, with a wider range of delays and lots of extreme outliers (some up to 24 minutes!).
+Weekends, on the other hand, are calm and predictable, with most cars actually arriving faster than average.
+The difference is night and day, confirming that the day of the week is a key driver for our model.

 ## Implemented Modules